-Do you dream about the warmth of hardwood in the bathroom, but cringe at the thought of mixing wood and water?
-Although some designers shy away from wood flooring for your bathroom, innovations and expert installation can make this dream a reality in your home.
+Do you dream about the warmth of hardwood in the bathroom but cringe at the thought of mixing wood and water?
+Although some designers shy away from wood flooring for bathrooms, innovations, and expert installation can make this dream a reality in your home.

 Best Type of Hardwood Floors for the Bathroom